jshdnd16/Capstone-Project-Django-/README.md

 Started the Phase 3

-Created an app named inventory
+Created an app named "inventory"